-Hands-Only CPR is a simplified form of cardiopulmonary resuscitation (CPR).
-Hands-Only CPR, also known as compression-only CPR.
-It involves providing high-quality chest compressions to a person experiencing cardiac arrest without the need for mouth-to-mouth breathing.
-This technique aims to maintain blood circulation to vital organs, particularly the heart, and brain until professionals significantly increase the chances of survival for someone in cardiac arrest.
-Whether you’re at home, at work, or out in public, knowing how to perform Medical help arrives.
+Hands-Only CPR, also known as compression-only CPR, is a simplified form of cardiopulmonary resuscitation.
+It involves providing high-quality chest compressions to someone experiencing cardiac arrest without the need for mouth-to-mouth breathing.
+This life-saving technique aims to maintain blood circulation to vital organs, particularly the heart and brain until professionals arrive.
+This process significantly increases the chances of survival for someone in cardiac arrest.
+Whether you’re at home, at work, or out in public, knowing how to perform Hands-Only CPR can be crucial until conventional CPR or medical help arrives.

 The main component of Hands-Only CPR is chest compressions.
 Chest Compressions are delivered continuously and forcefully to the center of the person’s chest at a rate of 100 to 120 compressions per minute and a depth of at least 2 inches (about 5 centimeters).